salernolabs/rescuegroups/doc/request/Users/readme.md

 #### ::setUserPhoneHome

-Sets userPhoneHome field with a value of type phone.
+Sets userPhoneHome field with a value of type string.

-    $query->setUserPhoneHome(phone);
+    $query->setUserPhoneHome(string);

 #### ::setUserPhoneWork

-Sets userPhoneWork field with a value of type phone.
+Sets userPhoneWork field with a value of type string.

-    $query->setUserPhoneWork(phone);
+    $query->setUserPhoneWork(string);

 #### ::setUserPhoneWorkExt